 The Principal Investigator was committed to actively integrating undergraduate, graduate, and post-doctoral researchers in the project, as well as outreach to K-12 and the general public through the Marine Education Center at the Gulf Coast Research Laboratory (University of Southern Mississippi).
 Also, an emphasis was placed on promoting diversity initiatives by leveraging other programs to support high school and undergraduate student interns from underrepresented demographics in marine sciences and fisheries.
 Three undergraduate summer interns supported by the NOAA Northern Gulf Institute's Diversity Internship program participated in our GoMRI project (Sandra Huynh, University of South Alabama; Jeffrey Fang, University of Portland; Katie Homa, Columbia University), as well as two high school summer interns supported by the American Fisheries Society's Hutton Program (Natasha Chawla, Ocean Springs High School; Adriona Horton, Ocean Springs High School).
 One of these interns (Fang) was also a junior author on a peer-reviewed paper.
 Dr. Hernandez also partnered with a non-profit group, ScienceJournalForKids.org, to publish an open-access version of one of their papers targeted for middle school and high school levels.
 Lastly, the Hernandez lab participated in the filming of the GoMRI-funded documentary, Dispatches from the Gulf (Screenscope).

-Dr. Hernandez’s research, which included 18 outreach products and activities, resulted in 7 peer-reviewed publications to date and 7 datasets submitted to the GoMRI Information and Data Cooperative (GRIIDC), which are available to the public.
+Dr. Hernandez’s research, which included 18 outreach products and activities, resulted in 7 peer-reviewed publications and 7 datasets being submitting to the GoMRI Information and Data Cooperative (GRIIDC) , which are available to the public.
 Significant outcomes of their research (all related to GoMRI Research Theme 3) are highlighted below.